monoclecat/cleansys/README.md

 ### Setting up the database
 This Git ships without a database, so you will have to create it yourself.
-In the terminal, first call `python manage.py makemigrations`.
+In the terminal, first call `python manage.py makemigrations`, then `python manage.py migrate`.

-You're getting an error? `django-secret-key.txt` missing?
-If you have worked with Django before, you should know what that is and why it is missing.
-Just create a new `keys` directory inside the `cleansys` directory and add a new file called `django-secret-key.txt`.
-It should contain the raw string of random characters and should be at least 50 characters long.

-Then `python manage.py migrate`.
 This will set up an empty database with all the required tables and columns.

 The admin area of CleanSys uses the login of the Django superuser you create with `python manage.py createsuperuser`.